latartademugello5/LSP_REPO_HU/org/howard/edu/lsp/midterm/question1/LibrarySystemCRCCards.md

 ## Part 1: Identify Classes

 ### 1. Book
-**Explanation:** The Book class is needed to represent individual books in the library's collection.
-It serves as the fundamental entity that members borrow and return, and that librarians manage.
+**Explanation:** Represents individual books in the library’s collection.
+This class holds details about each book and tracks its availability.

 ### 2. Member
-**Explanation:** The Member class is necessary to represent library users who borrow books.
-This class tracks individual borrowing limits and currently borrowed books.
+**Explanation:** Represents library users who can borrow books.
+Tracks how many books a member has checked out and enforces the borrowing limit.

 ### 3. Librarian
-**Explanation:** The Librarian class is needed to represent staff who manage the library collection.
-They have special privileges to add, remove, and monitor books in the system.
+**Explanation:** Represents staff responsible for managing the book collection.
+Librarians can add and remove books and monitor borrowed books.

 ### 4. Library
-**Explanation:** The Library class is needed as a central management system that coordinates books, members, and librarians.
-It maintains the overall collection and facilitates interactions between the other classes.
+**Explanation:** Acts as the central system that manages books, members, and librarians.
+It keeps track of the collection and borrowing activities.

 ## Part 2: Define Responsibilities